aws/amazon-gamelift-plugin-unity/README.md

 ## Setting up for Local Testing

 1. In Unity, on the **GameLift Plug-in Settings**, select **Test** tab, then **Download GameLift Local**.
-This will automatically open your web browser and ask where you would like the the testing tools to be downloaded (`GameLift_<Date>.zip`, e.g. `GameLift_06_03_2021.zip`).
+This will automatically open your web browser and ask where you would like the testing tools to be downloaded (`GameLift_<Date>.zip`, e.g. `GameLift_06_03_2021.zip`).
 Some browser may be set to not asking for the download location, so please check your download directory to locate the zip file that was automatically downloaded.
 2. Unzip the file downloaded